-- time measuring device, e.g. a stopwatch or an electronic timing device; - pressure generator, e.g. ball pump (hand pump) with a deflation valve.
+- pressure generator, e.g. ball pump (hand pump) with a deflation valve. - time measuring device with minimum resolution of 0.1s

-Connect the pressure generator directly to the hose leading to the mercury reservoir, i.e. without connect-
+Connect the pressure generator directly to the hose leading to the mercury reservoir, i.e. without connecting a cuff.
+When a gauge pressure of more than 27 kPa (200 mmHg) has been reached, occlude the tube and remove the pressure generator.

 After removing the occlusion from the tube, measure the time taken for the mercury column to fall from the 27 kPa (200 mmHg) mark to the 5 kPa (40 mmHg) mark.
 Check that the exhaust time does not exceed 1.5 s.